 (Optional) Click Download bundle to download the support bundle.
 You can send the bundle to your vendor for assistance.

-To install the plugin, do one of the following actions:
+To install the support-bundle plugin using krew, do one of the following:

 curl https://krew.sh/support-bundle | bash

-If krew is installed, run the following command to install the plug-in:
+If krew is installed already, run the following command to install the plug-in:

 kubectl krew install support-bundle

 To upgrade your existing support-bundle plugin using krew: